-3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows:
+3. A description of the guidelines for record pture that ensures the affordability of units acquired with HOME funds?
+See 24 CFR 92.2 (a)(4) so s follows:

 The guidelines for resale and recapture are included in the following appendix.